 The next thing, I had to learn to accept that I AM WHO I AM.
 You know, I’ve always been quite envious of petite, small framed people.
 I could be described as many things but small isn’t one of them.
 I’m strong, and always have been.
 I’ve accepted this is part of my beauty, and I enjoy my strength.
 In the same way, I’ve learned to accept my post baby body.

 I embrace my strength and energy.
 I celebrate my post-baby body.
 And I seriously don’t stress about how I look anymore or my post baby defects, but instead be who I am.
 I’ve moved on baby, and it feels good.
 This doesn’t mean I always feel good about myself.
 I really don’t, but I’ve shifted the focus on my defects to instead, doing the best with what I have and sharing joy with those around me.

 Once I shifted the focus, I could see so many ways to be myself!
 I taught myself how to dress for my changed body.
 I worked hard to find ways to exercise amongst my life and made it a priority.
 And I enjoy getting on with being the best I can be and sharing what I have with others.

 I’m not giving advice here really, I’m just fleshing out things I think about sometimes.
 But if someone did ask me what I think about how mums feel about their bodies, and what we can do about it, I wouldn’t be recommending celebrity diets or the poring over “real” mum body parts.
-I believe what mothers feel about changes in their body IS a real thing.
-However, instead of looking externally for ways to combat self esteem issues, I believe it’s far more beneficial to grieve what you’ve lost, accept what you have, embrace who you are and grow every day.
+Instead of looking externally for ways to combat self esteem issues, I believe it’s far more beneficial to grieve what you’ve lost, accept what you have, embrace who you are and grow every day.